Phy3hogga/WinRAR/README.md

 # WinRAR integration into Matlab

 Scripts to compress / decompress archive files using WinRAR 5.0+ programmatically from within Matlab.
-These scripts are not a replacement for the official WinRAR software as both RAR.m and UNRAR.m call the executable of the official WinRAR client in order to function.
+These scripts are not a replacement for official WinRAR software as both RAR.m and UNRAR.m call the executables of the official WinRAR client in order to function.
+For more information on requirements and setup, see <a href="README.md#Installation_Requirements" title="Installation Requirements">Installation Requirements</a>.

 RAR.m supports the creation of RAR file formats, a full feature list of this script is shown below.
 While this script also happens to work for the creation of ZIP file formats, it is not fully supported and may be less reliable than using the RAR file format.